Davids-Bible-App/DavidsBibleApp.github/README.md

 ## Known Bugs To Fix or ToDo Before Next Release

-- MemeMaker Images from Thumbnails, Not always displayed.
-- Range-Sliders Turn Orange when Audio Played.
-- Android Media Tray - Next turns Artist to Unknown.
-- Translations, Add Multiple at once, Not just One by One.
-- JumpTo Link While Audio Playing Can DeSynce Page and Audio Chapter.
 - Further Optomizations Needed on Load.
 - Docs to be Made, and General Help File